fogus/thneed/doc/API.md

 (lookup reg k)
 ```

-Lookup key k in registry, following alias chains.
+Lookup identifier k in registry, following alias chains.

-  If the value at k is itself an identifier (keyword/symbol),
+  If the value at k is itself an identifier, then lookup recursively looks
-  recursively looks it up until finding a non-identifier value.
+  it up until finding a non-identifier value.
+This enables indirection, allowing

-  This enables indirection: you can register ::foo as ::bar,
+  you to register ::foo as ::bar, and resolving ::foo will return whatever
-  and resolving ::foo will return whatever ::bar points to.
+  ::bar points to.

-  Returns the resolved item, or nil if k is not found or is
+  Returns the resolved item, or nil if k is not found.
+Attempting to lookup
-  not an identifier.
+  a non-identifier is undefined and likely an error.
-<p><sub><a href="https://github.com/fogus/thneed/blob/main/src/fogus/reg.clj#L41-L60">Source</a></sub></p>
+<p><sub><a href="https://github.com/fogus/thneed/blob/main/src/fogus/reg.clj#L42-L61">Source</a></sub></p>

 ## <a name="fogus.reg/lookup!">`lookup!`</a><a name="fogus.reg/lookup!"></a>
 ``` clojure